FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 ### Settings Window Parameters

-The settings window is controlling 2 main parameters of the behaviour of the Plug In.
+The settings window is controlling 2 main parameters of the behavior of the Plug In.

 | ![][Figure003] 	| ![][Figure004] 	| ![][Figure005] 	|
 {:align="center" style="margin: 0px auto;"}